naijagamerx/notepad-app/README.md

 ## 📞 Contact

-If you have any questions or feedback, please reach out to us through the [issues page](../../issues).
+If you have any questions or feedback, please reach out through the [issues page](../../issues).

 ---
 Made with ❤️ for note-taking enthusiasts